angeldavid218/bionic-reading/README.md

 ### Exported Functions

-- `bionicReading(text: string, options: BionicOptions): string` - Main conversion function
+- `smartReading(text: string, options: smartOptions): string` - Main conversion function
 - `segmentText(text: string): Segmenter[]` - Segment text into words and punctuation
-- `wrapFixation(segment: string, options?: BionicOptions): string` - Wrap a segment with fixation tags
+- `wrapFixation(segment: string, options?: smartOptions): string` - Wrap a segment with fixation tags
 - `defaultOptions: Options` - Default configuration options

 ### Exported Types

-- `BionicOptions` - Options interface for smart reading (inspired by Bionic Reading)
+- `smartOptions` - Options interface for smart reading (inspired by smart Reading)
 - `Options` - Type for default options
 - `Segmenter` - Segment interface from text segmentation
 - `WrapFixationProps` - Props for wrap fixation function

 ## How It Works

-Smart Reading uses a technique inspired by Bionic Reading to improve reading speed and comprehension:
+Smart Reading uses a technique inspired by smart Reading to improve reading speed and comprehension:

 1. **Text Segmentation**: The text is segmented into words and punctuation using the `Intl.Segmenter` API
 2. **Word Detection**: Only word-like segments are processed (punctuation and spaces are left unchanged)
-3. **Fixation Calculation**: For each word, a fixation point is calculated based on the `fixationPercentage` - this mimics the Bionic Reading approach of highlighting the first portion of words
+3. **Fixation Calculation**: For each word, a fixation point is calculated based on the `fixationPercentage` - this mimics the smart Reading approach of highlighting the first portion of words
 4. **Tag Wrapping**: The fixation portion of each word is wrapped with the specified HTML tag to create visual emphasis

 ## Development